mike-fam/.dotfiles/README.md

 ./dotfile_install.sh git@github.com:mike-fam/.dotfiles.git  # change this to your own repository
 ```
 2. This will download the dotfiles in this repository and replace all your existing dotfiles.
-3. Your replaced dotfiles are backd up in the `~/dotfiles-backup` folder.
+3. Your replaced dotfiles are backed up in the `~/dotfiles-backup` folder.
 4. Restart your terminal and enjoy.

 ## Usage